 Requires updates to gas estimation in wallets and nodes.
 Normal usage patterns remain largely unaffected since authorization execution cost typically dominates the floor contribution.

 This EIP closes a loophole that allows circumventing EIP-7623 floor pricing.
-Without this fix, adversaries can achieve ~9% larger blocks by combining calldata with authorization data.
+Without this fix, adversaries can achieve larger blocks than intended by combining calldata with authorization data.

 If EIP-7981 is also adopted, both EIPs work together: access list tokens and authorization tokens are both included in the floor calculation.
 There are no conflicts.